Anti-wrinkle Treatments

 Muscles contract after a chemical stimulation released by a nerve at the Neuromuscular junction (the junction between the nerve and the muscle).
 The chemical that is released is called Acetylcholine (Ach).
 After injection, the substance diffuses into the NMJ.
 It then binds to the receptors.
 The substance attaches to the Ach which then prevents it from being released the next time a nerve stimulation occurs.
 The blockage caused by the substance is essentially permanent and those vesicles in that nerve ending don't really function again.
 However the effect of the substance is not permanent and it wears off as a new nerve ending sprouts.
 This is part of the natural renewal of the NMJ; however you only see the effect of it when you see the re-emergence of muscle activity after it has been paralysed by the substance.

-Who can inject anti-wrinkle treatments?
+Who can inject treatments that address wrinkles?

 As both versions of the substance are S4 regulated medications by the Therapeutic Goods Administration (TGA), only a medical practitioner or a registered nurse under a medical practitioners supervision can inject these substances.